John F. Kelly: DACA remarks

 On February 6, 2018, Kelly made recorded remarks concerning a discrepancy between how many had enrolled in DACA (Deferred Action for Childhood Arrivals) and how many were to be offered a path to citizenship, by saying "The difference between 690 [thousand] and 1.8 million were the people that some would say were too afraid to sign up; others would say are too lazy to get off their asses, but they didn't sign up".

 Confrontation with Corey Lewandowski

 In February 2018, The New York Times reported that Kelly had been in a physical confrontation with former Trump campaign manager Corey Lewandowski.
-According to anonymous sources, Kelly had a heated argument with Lewandoski in which he accused him of profiting off Trump's presidency.
+According to anonymous sources, Kelly had a heated argument with Lewandowski in which he accused him of profiting off Trump's presidency.
 This led to Kelly grabbing Lewandowski by the collar and pushing him up against the wall just outside the Oval Office.
 The sources said Lewandowski did not respond physically to Kelly, and when Secret Service agents arrived, Lewandowski and Kelly went their separate ways.